-Step 3: Residence permit
+Step 3: Residence Permit

 The Residence Permit allows the expat to enter Tanzania and legally reside in country whilst commencing work activity on their respective work permit.

-The residence permit clearly stipulates place of residence and place of work and therefore, should either of the above change, an application for variation of status must be applied for.
+The Residence Permit clearly stipulates place of residence and place of work and therefore, should either of the above change, an application for variation of status must be applied for.

 It must also be noted that the permit is issued to a specific employer, therefore the expat may only conduct work for said employer.

-Residence permits are issued for a period of two years and are renewable for like period give that the work permit is valid.
+Residence Permits are issued for a period of two years and are renewable for like period give that the work permit is valid.

 Step 4: Non-citizen I.D.

 Finally, obtaining a Non-Citizen I.D. is the final step to legal immigration status for the purpose of work in Tanzania.
-Much like its neighboring country, Kenya, Tanzania also makes use of an I.D. card which is used to identify foreigners.
+Much like its neighbouring country, Kenya, Tanzania also makes use of an I.D. card which is used to identify foreigners.

 The National Identification Authority (NIDA) is responsible for the registration and issuance of Non-Citizen I.D. cards.
 Legal residents are eligible for a NIDA card if they are in possession of valid resident permit and valid passport that are not less than six months.